 Compassionate Allowances and Your Social Security Disability Claim

-Our Social Security Disability (SSD) disability lawyers receive plenty of questions from concerned clients worried if their conditions qualify them for benefits.
+Our Social Security Disability (SSD) Philadelphia disability lawyers receive plenty of questions from concerned clients worried if their conditions qualify them for benefits.
 They’ve heard that certain conditions automatically qualify them for disability benefits.
 While we’re quick to point out there are no conditions that trigger “instant” approval, there are situations that can cause the Social Security Administration (SSA) to speed the application process along to completion.
 Let’s take a look at what the federal government refers to as Compassionate Allowances Conditions (CAL).
 Having one of these conditions presents enormous physical difficulties, which makes your application for disability income that much more important.

 What is the Compassionate Allowances System?